 Making income goals, when your income is still very new, can be frustrating, and it can actually sabotage you by setting you up for failure.
 Here’s an example.

-A new Pinterest affiliate marketer has been making some money-making Pins and she’s super excited.
+A new affiliate marketer has been making some money-making content and she’s super excited.
 She’s starting to see a return, making money a little at a time.
-She decided to make herself two new goals – one is to Pin double what she has been, and then to double her income.
-She does manage to double her Pinning (which is awesome!) but she feels disappointed because her income doesn’t double.
+She decided to make herself two new goals – one is to create double the content that she has been, and then to double her income.
+She does manage to double the amount of content she’s been creating (which is awesome!) but she feels disappointed because her income doesn’t double.

-This is a real shame because she actually accomplished a lot, and it takes time for her affiliate Pins (the ones that make her money) to start circulating.
+This is a real shame because she actually accomplished a lot, and it takes time for her affiliate content to start circulating.
 So she made a goal that was completely outside of her control.

 This is super common in the Facebook group we have, and it’s sad when I see people not meeting their goals, even when they do everything they can to meet them.
 I know how discouraging it is to make a goal and not be able to meet it even when you do your very best, so I wanted to take some time this week to hopefully help you overcome that.

 One last quick tip!

 One of the other things I’ve learned, as someone who struggles to make small goals, is that it’s okay to make one goal.
 For example, I use Tailwind and recommend it for anyone who markets on Pinterest.
 I’m not going to go into the how and why here if you want to know about that you can read this post.
 One of the things I’ve seen many, many times is that it can take people a little bit to learn a new platform.